 2) …A Few Years Late

 Those last-remaining slaves in Texas, or anywhere in the Confederacy for that matter, were already free in the eyes of the United States of America (Northern states) for more than two years.
-Confederate leaders and slaveholders were empowered to keep their slaves fearful of punishment or wholly ignorant to President Lincoln’s Emancipation Proclamation, effective Jan 1, 1863.
-Until the Union Army conquered each front-line of the Confederacy and dismantled their federal government, it was up to the individual slave to escape their masters and claim their freedom in the North.
+Confederate leaders and slaveholders were empowered to keep their slaves fearful of punishment or wholly ignorant of President Lincoln’s Emancipation Proclamation, effective Jan 1, 1863.
+Until the Union Army conquered each front line of the Confederacy and dismantled their federal government, it was up to the individual slave to escape their masters and claim their freedom in the North.
 Quite the complicated and dangerous loophole, though slaves already had a long history of resistance and revolt that pushed legislation forward.

 4) A Civil Rights Movement Revival

 The Great Depression of the 1930s forced many Americans into cities to attempt to secure work.
 With July 4 already a declared national holiday to celebrate Independence, employers were not beholden to provide time to employees for Juneteenth.
 The Civil Rights Movement a few decades later brought renewed attention to the day as protesting students in Atlanta wore buttons decorated with the word “Juneteenth”.
 The Poor Peoples March to Washington D.C. in 1968 gathered many black citizens who, afterwards, returned to their home cities to reignite passions for local Juneteenth celebrations.
-Minneapolis is one, and is presently a Midwestern city that Americans see as the catalyst of protests concerning race and violence in the US today.
+Minneapolis is one and is presently a Midwestern city that Americans see as the catalyst of protests concerning race and violence in the US today.

 5) Growing Recognition